CumulusNetworks/docs/content/cumulus-linux-41/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 **Use MTU 9216 for a bridge**

 Two common MTUs for jumbo frames are 9216 (the default value) and 9000 bytes.
-The corresponding MTUs for the VNIs would be 9166 and 8950.
+The corresponding MTUs for the VNIs are 9166 and 8950.

 {{%/notice%}}